teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 <a href="/images/tm-app/8-assign-filing-basis.png"><img src="/images/tm-app/8-assign-filing-basis.png" class="big-image"></a>

-If you selected §1(a) (use in commerce), you will be asked to provide a jpg image showing how you use the trademark in commerce.
-The Trademark Office wants some evidence that you are truly using the trademark to sell something.
+If you selected §1(a) (use in commerce), you will need to provide a "specimen of use", a jpg image showing how you use the trademark in commerce.
 This will be the next step.

-If you selected §1(b), you will end up with an "intent to use" registration.
-This registration is a placeholder.
+If you selected §1(b), you will end up filing an "intent to use" application.
+This is a placeholder.
 It will not provide full trademark rights until you file a "statement of use" with the Trademark Office.
 There is a time limit.
 You must file the statement of use within 6 months after your intent-to-use registration issues.
 You can extend this deadline for up to 3 additional 6-month periods by paying extension fees.
 This guide does not cover the §1(b) intent-to-use trademark application process.

 - - -

 ## Specimen of Use

-If you are already using your trademark (and picked §1(a) above), you need to upload a jpg that shows how you use the trademark.
+If you are already using your trademark (and picked §1(a) above), you need to upload a jpg image that shows how you use the trademark.

+<a href="/images/tm-app/9-filing-basis-specimen.png"><img src="/images/tm-app/9-filing-basis-specimen.png" class="big-image"></a>

 For _physical goods_, upload a picture of the trademark on the actual product.
 You can use a screen-shot of your website, but only if it shows a "buy now" or "Purchase" button.
 For _services_, upload an advertisement showing the mark being used to promote the service.

-<a href="/images/tm-app/9-filing-basis-specimen.png"><img src="/images/tm-app/9-filing-basis-specimen.png" class="big-image"></a>

 _Software as a service_ applications have recently become tricky.
 If your application claims software as a service, some examiners will reject a specimen that they believe shows only "downloadable" software.